The Idiot: Major characters

 Prince Myshkin, the novel's central character, is a young man who has returned to Russia after a long period abroad where he was receiving treatment for epilepsy.
 The lingering effects of the illness, combined with his innocence and lack of social experience, sometimes create the superficial and completely false impression of mental or psychological deficiency.
-Most of the other characters at one time or another refer to him disparagingly as an 'idiot', but nearly all of them are deeply affected by him.
-In truth he is highly intelligent, self-aware, intuitive and empathic.
+Most of the other characters at one time or another refer to him disparagingly as an "idiot", but nearly all of them are deeply affected by him.
+In truth he is highly intelligent, self-aware, intuitive, and empathic.
 He is someone who has thought deeply about human nature, morality and spirituality, and is capable of expressing those thoughts with great clarity.

-Nastasya Filippovna, the main female protagonist, is darkly beautiful, intelligent, fierce and mocking, an intimidating figure to most of the other characters.
+Nastasya Filippovna, the main female protagonist, is darkly beautiful, intelligent, fierce, and mocking.
+She is an intimidating figure to most of the other characters.
 Of noble birth but orphaned at age 7, she was manipulated into a position of sexual servitude by her guardian, the voluptuary Totsky.
 Her broken innocence and the social perception of disgrace produce an intensely emotional and destructive personality.
 The Prince is deeply moved by her beauty and her suffering, and despite feeling that she is insane, remains devoted to her.
 She is torn between Myshkin's compassion and Rogozhin's obsession with her.

 Rogózhin (Parfyón Semyónovich), who has just inherited a huge fortune from his merchant father, is madly in love with Nastasya Filippovna, and recklessly abandons himself to pursuing her.
 He instinctively likes and trusts the Prince when they first meet, but later develops a hatred for him out of jealousy.
 The character represents passionate, instinctive love, as opposed to Myshkin's Christian love based in compassion.

 Agláya Ivánovna is the radiantly beautiful youngest daughter of Myshkin's distant relative Lizaveta Prokofyevna and her husband, the wealthy and respected General Epanchin.
-Aglaya is proud, commanding and impatient, but also full of arch humour, laughter and innocence, and the Prince is particularly drawn to her after the darkness of his time with Nastasya Filippovna and Rogozhin.
+Aglaya is proud, commanding, and impatient, but also full of arch humour, laughter, and innocence.
+The Prince is particularly drawn to her after the darkness of his time with Nastasya Filippovna and Rogozhin.

 Ippolít Teréntyev is a young nihilist intellectual who is in the final stages of tuberculosis and near death.
 Still full of youthful idealism, he craves love and recognition from others, but their indifference and his own morbid self-obsession lead him to increasing extremes of cynicism and defiance.
-The character is a 'quasi-double' for Myshkin: their circumstances force them to address the same metaphysical questions, but their responses are diametrically opposed.
+The character is a "quasi-double" for Myshkin: their circumstances force them to address the same metaphysical questions, but their responses are diametrically opposed.